Manning Bowl: Concerts

 The Rolling Stones kicked off their 1966 North American Tour at the stadium on June 24, 1966.
 Police cut the event short in response to crowd surge toward the stage.

 On July 11, 1976, Ray Charles held a charity concert to raise money for the Life Institute.
 The Four Tops and Dorothy Moore also performed.

 In 1984, the city of Lynn began hosting concerts at the Manning Bowl as a way to fund repairs to the Manning Bowl and Fraser Field.
 The Beach Boys performed at the stadium on September 23, 1984.
-Mötley Crüe drew 15,000 fans during an August 3, 1985 concert that also saw Accept and Y&T as opening acts.
-The concert was moved to Lynn after the Kingston, New Hampshire board of selectmen decided that the town couldn't handle a concert of this size.
-Shortly after the Mötley Crüe concert, the city approved three more concerts; The Kinks, Aerosmith, and Waylon Jennings.
-The Kinks performed at the stadium on September 8, 1985 and drew 7,000 people.
+Mötley Crüe drew 15,000 fans during an August 3, 1985, concert that also saw Accept and Y&T as opening acts.
+The concert was moved to Lynn after the Kingston, New Hampshire, board of selectmen decided that the town could not handle a concert of this size.
+Shortly after the Mötley Crüe concert, the city approved three more concerts; The Kinks, Aerosmith and Waylon Jennings.
+The Kinks performed at the stadium on September 8, 1985, and drew 7,000 people.
 Aerosmith performed at the stadium during their Done with Mirrors Tour on September 14, 1985.
 The concert drew 25,000 fans and saw 12 arrests and a traffic jam that tied up the city for several hours.
 On September 25, 1985, the Lynn city council unanimously voted to bar rock concerts from the Manning Bowl due to complaints from residents who lived near the Manning Bowl.

 Other events

 The first official event held at the Manning Bowl was a citywide dance held on a specially made dance area in the end zone.
-This area was also used to show night time movies during the 1930s and '40s.
+This area was also used to show evening movies during the 1930s and 1940s.

 The Manning Bowl hosted memorials following the deaths of Presidents Franklin D. Roosevelt and John F. Kennedy.

 From 1966 to 1982, The Manning Bowl was home to Drum & Bugle Corps World Open Championship.

 The Manning Bowl was the home stadium for the Boston Rovers during the United Soccer Association's only season.
-The league's first ever game was held here and ended in a 1-1 draw against the Detroit Cougars.
-Mick Leech scoring for Rovers.
+The league's first ever game was held here and ended in a 1–1 draw against the Detroit Cougars.
+Mick Leech scored for the Rovers.

 The first ever Agganis All-Star Basketball Game was played here in 1976.